ssnyder90/Cybersecurity/Ansible/README/README.md

 ## Access Policies

-The machines on the internal netwrok are not exposed to the public Internet.
+The machines on the internal network are not exposed to the public Internet.

 Only the JumpBox and ELK machines can accept connections from the Internet.
 Access to these machines is only allowed from the following IP addresses: 98.176.127.243